Internet Connectivity Problems? Troubleshoot With These Tips

 It’s easy to forget in a smart home how many appliances are connected to your network, from TVs to your smart thermostat to your home’s automated security system.

-For smart homes that feature appliances running on your Wi-Fi, you may want to upgrade your system to a more robust platform designed to handle extra connection loads.
+For smart homes with appliances running on your Wi-Fi, you may want to upgrade your system to a more robust platform to handle extra connection loads.

 Change Your Router Placement

-Even with all of today’s advanced technology, something as simple as a concrete wall can still block your Wi-Fi signal.
+Even with today's advanced technology, a concrete wall can still block your Wi-Fi signal.
 Slow or spotty internet may simply be the result of poor router placement.

-If you’re wanting a strong connection in all areas of your home, try moving your router to a centralized location, preferably not in a basement.
-Since its signal will broadcast in 360 degrees, you don’t have to place it on one side of your house to get the best coverage.
+If you want a strong connection in all areas of your home, try moving your router to a centralized location, preferably not in a basement.
+Since its signal will broadcast at 360 degrees, you don't have to place it on one side of your house to get the best coverage.

-That being said, if you can’t move your router or it’s still not providing your whole home with optimal coverage, invest in a Wi-Fi extender.
-Talk with a pro at Revience to see what Wi-Fi signal boosting options would work best for you.
+That said, if you can't move your router or it's still not providing your whole home with optimal coverage, invest in a Wi-Fi extender.
+Talk with a pro at Revience to see what Wi-Fi signal-boosting options would work best for you.

 Upgrade Your Router or Hardware

-Finally, if all else fails, you may have to upgrade your router or its hardware.
-Age definitely takes its toll on technology, and if your router is more than a few years old, it may be time to upgrade at least some parts of it.
+If all else fails, you may have to upgrade your router or its hardware.
+Age definitely takes its toll on technology, and if your router is over a few years old, it may be time to upgrade at least some parts of it.

-Start by upgrading your router’s antenna.
-The cost of a new antenna is low, and it’s a quick fix that can boost your signal strength instantly.
-However, as your ISP advances the speed and bandwidth of your internet, you’ll need a router that can keep up.
-So, it’s a good idea to upgrade your router every few years.
+Start by upgrading your router's antenna.
+A new antenna is low-cost and a quick fix that can boost your signal strength instantly.
+However, as your ISP advances the speed and bandwidth of your internet, you'll need a router that can keep up.
+So, upgrading your router every few years is a good idea.

 Struggling with Spotty Internet?
 Revience Can Help

-The above problems aren’t the only things that can go wrong with your internet connection!
-If you still are at a loss as to what’s causing your WiFi’s woes, it’s time to contact a Wi-Fi setup company now.
+The above problems aren't the only things that can go wrong with your internet connection!
+If you are still unsure what's causing your Wi-Fi woes, contact a Wi-Fi setup company now.

 Give us a call at 763-497-4989 or message us online.
 We’d be happy to get your home network back on its feet again by ensuring proper setup.